FejixGUI/fejix/README.md

 Goals:

-* **feature-richness**:
+* **Feature-rich library**:

     No extension libraries.
-    Functionality is either in Fejix or does not exist.
+Fejix has all the functionality you need.

-* **API simplicity**
+* **Simple API**:

+    It's (almost) just C.

-    No obscure object-oriented metaprogramming magic like in GTK or Qt.
+    No convoluted object-oriented metaprogramming magic gets in your way, regardless of whether you are using or developing the library.
-    Just simple enough C.

-* **modularity**:
+* **Modular API**:

-    Many small API modules, each of them may or may not be available at runtime.
+    The library is divided into many small modules, and each of them may or may not be available at runtime depending on the platform features and the current support of those features in Fejix.

-    Makes it simple to design, extend, port, and reimplement the library.
+    This makes it simpler to design, extend, port, and reimplement the library.

+* **Modular backends**:

+    All backends directly expose their functions to the user, no wrappers or abstractions.
+    Thus backends are completely independent of each other and are fairly easy to add, replace, enable/disable for compilation, and enable/disable at runtime.

 Nice to have:

-* ability to **port existing projects** to Fejix:
+* Ability to **port existing projects** to Fejix:

-    Fejix has a few modules that implement legacy or not-so-cross-platform behaviors specifically to allow other libraries and programs to gradually migrate to it.
+    The library has a few modules that implement legacy or not-so-cross-platform behaviors specifically to allow other libraries and programs depending on those behaviors to gradually migrate to Fejix.

-* **clean code**:
+* **Clean code**:

-    ...which kinda makes sense, doesn't it?
-If you find something too complicated to read and extend, feel free to discuss it.
+    ...to the extent that it remains fairly easy to add nice shiny features to the library, because there a *lot* of nice shiny features in the giant fragmented world of graphical operating systems.

 > Note, however, that hardly anything has been done so far.